orhungorkem/JobChangesofDataScientists/README.md

 * Normalization to numeric data
 * One hot encoding to strings

 Then I built the neural network and explored the best parameters for training to reach most accurate results.
-I analyized the changes in:
+I analyzed the changes in:
 * Number of layers
 * Number of nodes
 * Batch size